josecarlosgt/Web-Design-and-Development/README.md

 - Nature
 - Adventure

-We will use the following text with the keywords highlighted in bold.
+We will use the following text.
+Note the keywords are highlighted in bold.

 > *Lake description*
 > **Laguna Brava** is a karstic lake of incomparable beauty located in western Guatemala. **Laguna Brava** is located in a remote and highly underdeveloped region, so reaching and exploring the lake takes a mix of extreme **adventure** and intimate contact with **nature**.
 The lake beauty lies in the colours variety of its waters, which depends on the sun's position. **Laguna Brava** is also known as Yolnabaj by the region's inhabitants, which translates as "rough lake".
 Despite its name, the waters of **Laguna Brava** Laguna are so calm that they instantly awaken a deep feeling of peace.